 Probing magnetic noise from portable sensor components using a zero-field optically pumped magnetometer

-APS Division of Atomic, Molecular, and Optical Physics (DAMOP) Meeting (2026, Planned)
+APS Division of Atomic, Molecular, and Optical Physics (DAMOP) Meeting (2026)

 Hyeonjae Kim, Sangkyung Lee, Younghoon Lim, Sang Hyuk Hong, Taek Jeong, and Sin Hyuk Yim